-- On the motherboard, identify the two Slot1s (CPU1 and CPU2) and the 12V power supplies for the processor cartridge's heatsink/cooling fan assemblies (FAN1 and FAN2). - 2.
-Slide the processor cartridge/heatsink/cooling fan assembly into the retention mechanism. - 3.
-Press the cartridge down quite firmly so that the edge connector on the cartridge seats properly into the Slot1.
-If you want to enable BIOS H/W Monitoring settings, plug CPU1 cooling fan to FAN1 and CPU2 cooling fan to FAN2. - 4.
-Connect the cable from the processor's heatsink/cooling fan assembly to one of the 12V power supplies for cooling fans. - 5.
-Configuration of the processor is carried out using the system setup utility as described in chapter three.
+- Connect the cables from the processor cartridge heatsink/cooling fan assemblies to one of the 12V power supplies for cooling fans.
+Four 12V supplies are available as shown in the illustration above.
+If you want to enable BIOS H/W Monitoring settings, plug CPU1 cooling fan to FAN1 and CPU2 cooling fan to FAN2. - 8.
+Configuration of the processor is carried out using the system setup utility as described in chapter Firmware: Get Set.
 Configure the processor the first time you turn on the assembled computer.